nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge and display the marked task
+Nova will acknowledge and display the marked task

 ```
 Nice!
 This task is completed